More Than Just a Canal….Panama City, Panama

-After talking with the concierge, we ultimately decided to hire one of their drivers for a private tour around the city figuring it would be the best way to maximize our time.
-So, the next morning we had breakfast in the club lounge and then headed down to the lobby to meet up with our driver/tour guide, Eduardo.
+So, the next morning we have breakfast in the club lounge and then head down to the lobby to meet up with our driver/tour guide for the day, Eduardo.

-While we were walking, Eduardo got a call that there was a big ship that would be transiting the Panama Canal in 20 minutes so we made a mad dash to the car, dodged traffic on the 15 minute drive and sprinted the stairs up to the crowded viewing platform just in time.
+There’s a big ship that will be transiting the Panama Canal in 20 minutes.
+We make a mad dash to the car, dodging traffic on the 15-minute drive.
+Upon arrival, we sprint the stairs up to the crowded viewing platform just in time.

 But before I continue, a little history on one of the world’s greatest engineering marvels…

 The history of the Panama Canal

 The idea of building a route to connect the Atlantic and the Pacific dates all the way back to the Spanish conquests in the region in the 16th century.